CMMCP awarded PESP status

 Established in 1994, the U.S. Environmental Protection Agency’s (EPA) Pesticide Environmental Stewardship Program (PESP) works with the Nation’s pesticide-user community to reduce human health and environmental risks associated with pesticide use and implement pollution prevention strategies.
 The PESP program promotes the adoption of innovative, alternative pest control practices, such as Integrated Pest Management (IPM) and the use of biological pesticides (“biopesticides”), in both agricultural and non-agricultural settings.

 The Pesticide Environmental Stewardship Program (PESP) is a voluntary program that forms partnerships between the Environmental Protection Agency and pesticide users to reduce the potential health and environmental risks that may be associated with pesticide use.
-This is a voluntary public/private partnership, and CMMCP has joined with the American Mosquito Control Association (AMCA) and the Northeastern Mosquito Control Association (NMCA) to outline its program and to promote an Integrated Mosquito Management (IMM) program in their 39 member cities and towns.
+This is a voluntary public/private partnership, and CMMCP has joined with the Northeastern Mosquito Control Association (NMCA) to outline its program and to promote an Integrated Mosquito Management (IMM) program in our member cities and towns.

 CMMCP offers a full service, year round program of mosquito control consisting of six areas of service; larval mosquito control; adult mosquito control; adult mosquito surveillance & testing; wetland restoration and ditch maintenance; public education, and research and efficacy.